Finding your next senior role can take longer than you might think…

 The whole process of finding your next role can take longer than you may think at the start, so we suggest not waiting – start to engage with recruiters, companies, and peer networks as soon as your employment status changes and, importantly, continue to nurture and grow your network whilst in a role too.

-Ensure your expectations are realistic and think twice before you turn down that job offer because the salary isn’t sufficient – your actions might just result in many more months of job searching only to settle for a role with a lesser salary/package six months down the line.
+Before assuming how long does it take to get a job, ensure your expectations are realistic and think twice before you turn down that job offer because the salary isn’t sufficient – your actions might just result in many more months of job searching only to settle for a role with a lesser salary/package six months down the line.
 Remember, it is often necessary to relocate to progress.
 It’s important to weigh this up.

 This is also where professional career development support comes into its own – a small investment at the start will help you find a new role more quickly and at a reasonable salary level before your knowledge starts to wain and you become less marketable the longer you’ve been out of the job scene.